mysociety/jkan/_datasets/everypolitician-wales-assembly.md

 ---
 schema: default
-title: Wales: National Assembly for Wales
+title: Wales — National Assembly for Wales
 organization: EveryPolitician
 notes: >-
   Data on the people within the National Assembly for Wales legislature of Wales.